nishnash54/Hacktoberfest-resources/README.md

 ## Submit your changes for review

-If you go to your repository on GitHub, you'll see a  `Compare & pull request` button.
+If you go to this repository on GitHub, you'll see a  `Compare & pull request` button.
 Click on that button.

+Make sure that the pull request is made comparing the correct repository and the correct branches.
+Compare with the [master branch in this repository](https://github.com/nishnash54/Hacktoberfest-resources) to contribute your code to the `master branch`.

 <img style="float: right;" src="images/compare-and-pull.png" alt="create a pull request" />